I am a staunch advocate for kids. I think this is because I have a better recollection of my childhood than most adults.

 Here’s what the world would look like if parents *did not* impose religion on their offspring: Parents would leave the kids alone and not drag them to services or religious events.
 Once the kidlets came of age, let’s just say 18, the parents would offer to take junior to a religion fair of sorts and let the free market decide.
 Offspring would make their own choice as to what religion, if any, they would join and the religion wouldn’t necessarily be that of their parents.
 Since that’s not the way things are, offspring tend to be whatever religion the parents are.

 In secular matters as well, many adults tend to think that the tenets of freedom and democracy don’t apply to children.
 Many adults behave as if kids simply deserve worse because they are kids.
-Even though there are many secular examples of this, forcing religion on a kid strikes me as particularly useless.
+Even though there are many secular examples of this, forcing religion on a kid strikes me as particularly useless, and is better to motivate them with religious material and even accessories like jewelry.

 I reckon most adults in the U.S., even many religious ones, would reject the idea of forcing an adult to go to religious services, but to force children to do so is taken for granted as “acceptable.”